Welcome to Hertfordshire Walker

 The view just before point 2

 This walk starts with a steady climb along a track that runs along the border between NW Hertfordshire and Bedfordshire.
-As you climb you will pass Deacon Hill, a site of special scientific interest, on your right and then, when you reach the Pegsdon Hills and Hoo Bit nature reserve, also on your right, you will then turn left staying in Hertfordshire.
+As you climb you will pass Deacon Hill, a site of special scientific interest, on the right and then, when you reach the Pegsdon Hills and Hoo Bit nature reserve, also on the right, you will then turn left staying in Hertfordshire.
 There is a permissive path out of the car park if you want to explore Deacon Hill after the walk.

 Directions